 What happens if the session I requested for my child is full?

-If the session you wish to enroll your child in is full, Brantwood Camp will notify you by phone.
+Session capacity is viewable during the registration process online.
+If the session you wish to enroll your child in is full, you are welcome to add your child to the wait list!
 You will then have the option of choosing another session that is not full or being on the waiting list for the session that is full.

 What are my chances of getting into a session from the waiting list?